blakepell/AvalonMudClient/README.md

  - Aliases
  - Triggers (simple and regular expression)
  - Macros
- - LUA (LUA can be inlined as alias or trigger commands with extended UI commands exposed)
+ - LUA (LUA can be inlined as the output of an alias or a trigger)
- - Colored syntax editor for LUA
+ - Colored syntax editor for LUA with intellisense (code completion) for all of the extended API's.
  - 4K monitor support / responsive UI design.
  - Touch screen friendly.
- - SQLite Database Builtin.
+ - SQLite Database Builtin with syntax highlighted query editor.
 Database/query editor with a color coded editor and auto completion built in.
- - Profiles can be used for multiple characters (any trigger or alias can be set to only run for certain characters)
+ - Profiles can be used for multiple characters (any trigger or alias can be set to only run for certain characters).
  - Directions support
  - Global variable support in and outside of LUA that persists beyond mud sessions (Avalon also has temp variable support).
  - Plugin ability (extend Avalon by writing your own C# or Lua plugins)